-- 1. For compulsory tutorial meetings there is an attendance and active participation requirement. - 2.
-Students who have been granted top-class athlete status may qualify for adjusted attendance and active participation requirements. - 3.
-Students who have a medical impairment may be eligible for an adjusted attendance and active participation requirement pursuant to the recommendation of the SSC-Disability Support and/or study advisor.
+- 1. For compulsory meetings and/or activities there is an attendance and active participation requirement, which is assessed as indicated in the assessment plans. - 2.
+Students who have been granted top-class athlete status may qualify for adjusted attendance and participation requirements upon recommendation of the student advisor. - Students who have a medical impairment may be eligible for an adjusted attendance and participation requirement pursuant to the recommendation of the SSC-Disability Support and/or student advisor.